1. Home

 Heat pumps vs. electric furnaces

-Electric furnace cons compare to a heat pump
+Electric furnace vs. heat pump

-| Energy efficiency | Heat pumps are 3-5 times more energy efficient than gas or electric furnaces. |
+Energy efficiency Heat pumps are 3-5 times more energy efficient than gas or electric furnaces.

-| Savings | A less efficient furnace uses more electricity and costs more to run. |
+Savings A less efficient furnace uses more electricity and costs more to run.

-| Single purpose | Having one system for heating and cooling means easier, and less expensive, service, maintenance, and repairs for years. |
+Single purpose Having one system for heating and cooling means easier, and less expensive, service, maintenance, and repairs for years.

-Ways to save money and energy on heating and cooling
+How to save money and energy on heating and cooling

 If the benefits of home heating and cooling with a new heat pump sound right, but the upfront cost doesn’t, a heat pump lease may work.
-A lease, such as the Palmetto Comfort Plan, gives you the comfort of an energy-efficient heat pump for no purchase or installation cost and dependable, budget-friendly monthly payments.
+A lease, such as the Palmetto Comfort Plan, gives you the comfort of an energy-efficient heat pump for no purchase or installation cost and predictable monthly payments.

 See how much you can save with a new HVAC system from Palmetto